baalimago/watermark.js/README.md

 - The script waits for `DOMContentLoaded` if necessary, so you can include it anywhere in the page head or body.
 - The watermark uses `pointer-events: none` to avoid intercepting clicks.
 - On image load failure the script logs an error and removes the overlay.

+## Development

+This app has been entirely vibe-coded.
+Venture into logic at your own peril.